 In light of the relaxation of Government measures, the Information Commissioner’s Office has published updated guidance setting out the key things organisations need to consider around the use of personal information.

 Employers may be able to justify asking employees to confirm whether or not they have been vaccinated in some circumstances.
 However, this information should only be used as that employee would reasonably expect and should not result in any unfair or unjustified treatment of employees.
 This information should be kept secure and should be limited to those that reasonably need to know the information, for example those in HR or the employee’s line manager.

 It is difficult to see a circumstance where an employer could justify sharing a specific individual’s vaccine status with other employees.

 Employers may face a difficult situation if an employee raises concerns about their health and safety because they believe a fellow employee has not been vaccinated, particularly if the concerned employee is clinically vulnerable.
 In that situation their employer should consult with them to understand their concerns and carry out a risk assessment.
 Whilst information held by the employer on the vaccination status of other employees could potentially inform this risk assessment, personal information relating to another employee should not be disclosed by the employer.
-The employer’s focus should instead be addressing the employee’s individual concerns to ensure they feel adequately protected at work, for example looking at alternative working areas or arrangements to reduce their contact with others, rather than the vaccination status of others.
+The employer’s focus should instead be addressing the employee’s individual concerns to ensure they feel adequately protected at work, for example looking at alternative working areas or arrangements to reduce their contacts with others, rather than the vaccination status of others.